 Cut the fluff by using the 5 Whys problem-solving technique.
 If you are struggling with recurring issues that simply refuse to go away, this method may help you identify the real problem.
 Sakichi Toyoda first popularized this method by using it to solve shop floor issues at his company, Toyota Motors.

 In this simple root cause analysis technique, the question "why" is asked five times until the problem's origin or core is identified.
 Think like you're peeling an onion to reveal its superficial and top layers and then reaching the center of it.
 If you're dealing with a recurring issue or a relatively simple problem, pick the 5 Whys analysis to find and solve the issue once and for all.

 Gantt charts are generally used in project management to visually represent tasks and their timelines.
 However, they can also be used as a root cause analysis template.

 Breaking down an issue into its underlying causes and mapping them out in a Gantt chart results in a powerful RCA template.
 The chart illustrates the sequence of events that led to the problem and the correlation between different causes.

 Additionally, a Gantt chart can help with tracking the progress of the root cause analysis process and ensure that all relevant causes are addressed.

 Top tips for root cause analysis success

-Want your team to succeed?
-Help them ask the right questions that can take them closer to the answers.
+Do you want your team to succeed?
+Support them in asking the right questions that can take them closer to the answers.
 Asking the right questions helps them get closer to the potential solution and quickly find the root cause of an issue.

 Work as a team